-Some time ago I spent weekends out with friends, drinking the night away.
+Some time ago I spent weekends out with friends, drinking the nights away.
 Our typical spot was Boystown in Chicago.
 Weekend after weekend, I would see the same girl working behind the bar at our favorite spot.

 One night I had enough liquid courage to slip her my number but sadly got no response.
 Weeks later I saw her again.
-She told me my number got wet in her pocket and she was unable to call me.
-Right.
+She told me my number got wet in her pocket so she was unable to call me.
 Against my better judgement I gave her my number again.
 Once again, no response.

 Let's take a step back for a moment.
 This girl is a bit extreme, even for me.
 She was covered in tattoos and piercings, head to toe (including her face).
 She threw fire for a living and cut her tongue down the middle like a snake (discovered that one later).
 She told me she was moving across the country in a few days and this was her last hurrah.
 I was in for a long night.